✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-06

 The full picture

-Sardines in olive oil are nutritionally good (olive oil is heart-healthy) but practically tricky for dogs.
+Sardines in olive oil are nutritionally good but practically tricky for dogs.
 The packing oil roughly doubles the calorie content of the tin and significantly increases the fat load.
 For a healthy active dog, this is fine occasionally.
 For a dog prone to pancreatitis or one carrying extra weight, it's the wrong choice.

 If your dog ate more than a safe amount